bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 All data are in the 'envelope' data field.

 So, for each record in this field we create a new ``PingMetrics`` instance and fill in all corresponding fields.
-Then just return sequence of these objects.
+Then just return a sequence of these objects.

 getOutputEntity
 ++++++++++++++++++